A strategy worth discussing with an attorney · for currently-employed H-1B

 Concurrent I-129 filing

-Our partner immigration attorney coordinates the concurrent H-1B petition with the cap-exempt employer’s HR team.
-You start work on the cap-exempt H-1B the day USCIS receives the petition (INA §214(n) portability).
+The cap-exempt employer files the concurrent H-1B petition with your attorney’s help.
+You can start work on the cap-exempt H-1B the day USCIS receives the petition (INA §214(n) portability).

 - 4